Our Favorite Marinara Sauce

 Directions

-• 1Heat olive oil in a large pot over medium-low heat.
-Add onions and garlic then cook, stirring occasionally, until softened but not browned – about 8 to 10 minutes.
+1Heat olive oil in a large pot over medium-low heat.
+Add onions and garlic, cooking and stirring occasionally until softened but not browned, 5 to 8 minutes.

-2Add the grated carrots, and a pinch of salt then cook another 3 to 5 minutes, stirring occasionally until softened.
+2Stir in the grated carrots and a pinch of salt.
+Cook for 3 to 5 minutes, stirring occasionally, until the carrots soften.

-• 1While the vegetables cook, open tomato cans then pour tomatoes with juices into a large bowl.
-Use your hands or a potato masher to crush the tomatoes until desired sauce consistency.
+3While the vegetables cook, open the cans of tomatoes and pour them and their juices into a large bowl.
+Use your hands or a potato masher to crush the tomatoes.
+I leave it a little chunky.

 Adam and Joanne's Tips

-• Fresh tomatoes: While it is not absolutely necessary, for the best textured sauce, peel the tomatoes.
-To do this, cut an “X” in the bottom of each tomato then add to boiling water for about 1 minute.
+• Fresh tomatoes: Use 4 pounds (1.8kg) of fresh tomatoes.
+Peel them for a smoother sauce.
+Cut an “X” at the bottom of each tomato, then add it to boiling water for about 1 minute.
 Then plunge into icy water.
 The peel should come off easily.
-You will need about 4 pounds of tomatoes to equal 2 (28-ounce) cans.

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+• The nutrition facts provided below are estimates.
 We assumed 1/2 teaspoon of salt.

 Inspired Taste Newsletter Signup